Hanoi at a glance

 3. Ho Chi Minh Mausoleum

 Referring to the tourist destinations in Hanoi, everyone probably thinks of Uncle Ho’s Mausoleum right away.
-Ho Chi Mausoleum was built on the Ba Dinh Square, at 17 Ngoc Ha Str, Ba Dinh, Hanoi.
-This is the final resting place for President Ho Chi Minh.
+Ho Chi Minh Mausoleum was built on the Ba Dinh Square, at 17 Ngoc Ha Street, Ba Dinh, Hanoi, which is the final resting place for President Ho Chi Minh.
 You will feel the solemn and respectful atmosphere when you first arrive at the square.
 And the atmosphere even becomes more solemn when you step into the mausoleum to see Uncle Ho’s corpse.
-When you come here, pay attention to wearing long clothes, go and say softly.

 There are some specific regulations for opening and visiting times of Ho Chi Minh Mausoleum.
-So if you don’t want to miss the opportunity to visit Ho Chi Minh Mausoleum, you need to pay a little attention.
 The opening and visiting time is different on each season as follows:

 - Address: 19 Ngoc Ha Street, Ba Dinh District

-- Ticket price: Free for Vietnamese citizens, 25.000 VND/ way for foreign guests
+- Ticket price: Free for Vietnamese citizens, 25.000 VND/foreign visitor

 - It’s closed on Monday and Friday